2005 AFC Divisional playoff game (Pittsburgh–Indianapolis): Indianapolis

 Vanderjagt's missed field goal would be his last play as a Colt, as his contract expired and the Colts (fed up with his off-field antics at this point) elected not to renew his deal, replacing him with former Patriots kicker Adam Vinatieri, who would go on to have a second career with the Colts and become both the Patriots and Colts' all-time leading scorer.
 Vanderjagt would sign with the Dallas Cowboys but would be cut midseason and left the NFL altogether.

-Along with Vanderjagt, it would also mark the last game in a Colts uniform for running back Edgerrin James, who departed for the Arizona Cardinals via free agency after becoming the Colts' all-time leading rusher.
+Along with Vanderjagt, it would also mark the last game in a Colts uniform for Hall of Fame running back Edgerrin James, who departed for the Arizona Cardinals via free agency after becoming the Colts' all-time leading rusher.

 Despite losing James, replacing Vanderjagt with Vinatieri would prove to make a difference for the Colts, who would go on to win Super Bowl XLI the following season.
 Despite no longer being on the team, Colts owner Jim Irsay still sent James a Super Bowl ring.
 James would eventually play in the Super Bowl as a member of the Cardinals, losing Super Bowl XLIII against the Steelers 27–23.